India's cash crunch making some in Modi's party anxious

 But the prime minister decided to press ahead, and he alone would bear responsibility for its failure or success, the official added.

-Earlier this month, N. Chandrababu Naidu, chief minister of the southern state Andhra Pradesh and a political ally of Modi, abruptly distanced himself from the move.
+Earlier this month, N. Chandrababu Naidu, chief minister of Andhra Pradesh and a political ally of Modi, abruptly distanced himself from the move.

 Modi and senior members of his cabinet defend demonetisation.
 In an interview with India Today magazine on Thursday, Modi said it would give the economy a boost and provide long-term benefits, including forcing the country's vast shadow economy into the open.